SimonKagstrom/kcov/README.md

 */path/to/outdir* will contain lcov-style HTML output generated continuously while the application runs.
-Kcov will also write cobertura- compatible XML output and can upload coverage data directly to http://coveralls.io for easy integration with travis-ci.
-A generic coverage.json report is also generated which contains summaries for a given binary and each source file.
+Kcov will also write cobertura- compatible XML output and generic JSON coverage information and can easily be integrated in various CI systems.

 Filtering output
 ----------------